-- (ii) Any activity performed on any tangible personal property relating to machinery, equipment or other tangible personal property with IFU in furtherance of assembling, connecting or stabilizing it. - (iii) Any activity that is related to the activities described in items (i) and (ii) above, including inspecting the installation of or testing the machinery, equipment or other tangible personal property.
+- (i) Any activity performed on exempt machinery, equipment or other tangible personal property with IFU. - (ii) Any activity performed on any tangible personal property relating to exempt machinery, equipment or other tangible personal property with IFU in furtherance of assembling, connecting or stabilizing it. - (iii) Any activity that is related to the activities described in items (i) and (ii) above, including inspecting the installation of or testing the machinery, equipment or other tangible personal property.

 IFU is defined under A.R.S. § 42-5075(B)(7)(d) as "machinery, equipment or other tangible personal property that can independently perform its function without attachment to real property."
-However, it does not preclude attachment for the purposes of assembling, connecting to other tangible personal property or connecting to part of a system, or for stabilizing purposes."20 A.R.S. § 42-5075(B)(7)(d) also limits the type of attachments for stabilizing purposes specifically to nonpermanent attachments.
-In addition, A.R.S. § 42-5075(B)(7)(b) provides that the deduction does not include the gross proceeds of sale or gross income from the portion of any contracting activity that consists of the development of, or modification to, real property in order to facilitate the installation, assembly, repair, maintenance or removal of the deductible property.
+However, it does not preclude attachment for the purposes of assembling, connecting to other tangible personal property or connecting to part of a system, or for stabilizing purposes."26 A.R.S. § 42-5075(B)(7)(d) also limits the type of attachments for stabilizing purposes specifically to nonpermanent attachments.27 In addition, A.R.S. § 42-5075(B)(7)(b) provides that the deduction does not include the gross proceeds of sale or gross income from the portion of any contracting activity that consists of the development of, or modification to, real property in order to facilitate the installation, assembly, repair, maintenance or removal of the exempt machinery or equipment.